 Vinegar and baking soda

 It’s worth noting that some people like to use as much vinegar as possible to ensure a fuller cleaning.
-This includes freezing vinegar as ice cubes from our second step.
+This includes freezing vinegar to create the ice cubes from our second step.
 If you have the time, vinegar, and curiosity, you can try that out.
 If not, don’t worry about it.

 Finally, it’s time to wash it all away.
 Plug up your garbage disposal (if you do not have a plug that fits in your disposal, you can usually find a plastic dish that will block it safely for this step).
 Fill your sink mostly full of hot water.
 Add a drizzle of your dish soap while the sink is filling up to create some suds.
 Then unblock the drain and let the water flood through the disposal all at one time.
 The water should carry away any bits of debris, leaving your disposal clean and smelling much better.